BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/substep-6_solvency II - level 1 - v2.pdf.md

 under the Industrial and Provident Societies Acts, societies registered or incorporated under the Friendly Societies Acts, the association of underwriters known as Lloyd’s;

-(28) in any event and as an alternative to th)e forms of reinsurance undertaking listed in points (1) to (27), the form of a European Company (SE) as defined in Regulation (EC) No 2157/2001.
+(28) in any event and as an alternative to the forms of reinsurance undertaking listed in points (1) to (27), the form of a European Company (SE) as defined in Regulation (EC) No 2157/2001.
 --- Page 124 ---
 L 335/124 EN OoJlaiciffurnla fo the European Uoinn 11.72.2009